BTI-US/PhotoEditor-Server/README.md

         - `valid`: The validity of the activation code.
         - `expirationDate`: The expiration date of the activation code, null if the activation code is invalid.
         - `message`: The message of the request.
+- `GET /basic/image-keywords`
+    - Return the keywords as search filters for the image.
+    - Request Parameters:
+        - `userId`: The user ID (same as the `ANDROID_ID`).
+    - Response:
+        - `status`: The status of the request.
+        - `message`: The message of the request.
+        - `keywords`: The keywords to be used as search filters for the image.

 ### API Endpoints